Dhaboav/web-login/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This repository is making simple login system that have some feature like chain login session and logout and show table.
-And create using `HTML`, `CSS`, `PHP` with `MySQL`
+And create using `HTML`, `CSS`, `PHP` with `MySQL`.
+Version 2.0

 Login Sample:
 ![Sample Login](https://github.com/Dhaboav/web-login/blob/main/img/login.png)